How your passive/powered thermal shooting targets works and why you need one.

 Rubberized Powered Thermal Targets

-There are lots of DIY videos on the internet for building your own powered thermal targets.
-The lists of items goes on and on, and while it may seem like you are spending a little bit of money to pull it together, your time is also valuable.
+There are many DIY videos on the internet for building your own powered thermal targets.
+The list of items goes on and on, and while it may seem like you are spending a little bit of money to pull it together, your time is also valuable.
 Not to mention, the contrast and durability of a DIY have proven doubtful.

-IR.Tools recently partnered with Fabroc® heat technology to expand our thermal target inventory to include a powered thermal target option.
-Once you shoot a durable, high contrast IR.Tools Fabroc heated powered target, say goodbye to your DIY.
+IR.Tools recently partnered with rubberized® heat technology to expand our thermal target inventory to include a powered thermal target option.
+Once you shoot a durable, high contrast IR.Tools rubberized heated powered target, say goodbye to your DIY.

-Features and benefits of a Fabroc® shooting target:
+Features and benefits of a rubberized shooting target:

 - Remarkably durable — built with a proprietary thin, rubber- like, nearly indestructible material.